-This age is distinguished by an alarming dissusion and prevalence of deistical principles.
+This age is distinguished by an alarming diffusion and prevalence of deistical principles.
 Our thoughtless youth are carried away with the torrent.
 Too many, it is to be feared, take these principles for granted, without any examination.
-They are flattering to man's pride of reason and superior understanding; but the gospel is a humble and humbling scheme.
-They are pleasing to man's natural lusts and corruptions; whereas the gospel is pure and holy.
-But if the scriptures be a forgery, who could forge them?
+They are flattering to man's pride of reason and superior understanding; but the Gospel is a humble and humbling scheme.
+They are pleasing to man's natural lusts and corruptions; whereas the Gospel is pure and holy.
+But if the Scriptures be a forgery, who could forge them?
 Neither good angels nor bad; neither good men nor bad.
-Not good, for they could not be guilty of such an audacious crime and offence against both God and man, as to impose on mankind in such a manner.
+Not good, for they could not be guilty of such an audacious crime and offense against both God and man, as to impose on mankind in such a manner.
 Not bad, for it is impossible such a pure, unblemished and perfect system of religion and morals could come from them.

-In the scriptures, the justest views are given of God and of man.
-Of man's finful and miferable state, and of the way of his recovery from fin and misery to virtue and felicity.
-The inspired writers fail not to declare salutary but unpalatable truths; they freely expose their own sins, blemishes and imperfections; and those of the people most nearly connected with them.
-The glory of God and the reformation of man are the grand seope of the inspired writings.
-And it is evident, they are adapted, by infinite wisdom, to creatures in a finful and miserable condition.
-And are not all fensible, more or less, that in fact they are in such a condition?
-It behoves us on this subject to look well to facts.
-Are the scorners of the word of God, the infidels of this age, the most sober, religious and virtuous part of the community?
-Are they not generally the frothy, the proud, the irreligious and voluptuous?
-Who ever heard of a worthipping fociety of deifts? of a church of religious, virtuous infidels?
-In this respect we have more reason to sear they are generally athe-And in fact deism is nearly allied to atheism.
+In the Scriptures, the justest views are given of God and of man.
+Of man's sinful and miserable state, and of the way of his recovery from sin and misery to virtue and felicity.
+The inspired writers fail not to declare salutary but unpalatable truths; they freely expose their own sins, blemishes, and imperfections; and those of the people most nearly connected with them.
+The glory of God and the reformation of man are the grand scope of the inspired writings; and it is evident they are adapted, by infinite wisdom, to creatures in a sinful and miserable condition.
+And are not all sensible, more or less, that in fact they are in such a condition?
+It behooves us on this subject to look well to facts.
+Are the scorners of the Word of God, the infidels of this age, the most sober, religious, and virtuous part of the community?
+Are they not generally the frothy, the proud, the irreligious, and voluptuous?
+Who ever heard of a worshiping society of deists? of a Church of religious, virtuous infidels?
+In this respect we have more reason to fear they are generally atheists.
+And, in fact, deism is nearly allied to atheism.
 A very thin partition, if any, divides them.
-The transition from denying revelation to practical atheism, is very short and easy.
-There is no history so fully attested as the scripture-history.
-No facts better established than the facts recorded in the Old and New Testaments.
-And if once men seriously give way to scepticism on these, the principles of faith and credibility are altogether thrown loose and set affoat; and there can be no consistent belief of any thing.
-Hence, our thinking deists have not merely called in question the divine authority of the scriptures: there they could not stop: but on the same principles of doubt and uncertainty, have generally run into universal scepticism and atheism.
-Yea, even to the nonfense of discrediting the testimony of their senses, and becoming absolute apostates from common sense, have made matter nothing, spirit nothing, religion nothing, virtue nothing, vice nothing.
+The transition from denying revelation to practical atheim, is very short and easy.
+There is no history so fully attested as the Scripture history; no facts better established than the facts recorded in the Old and New Testaments.
+And if once men seriously give way to skepticism on these, the principles of faith and credibility are altogether thrown loose and set afloat; and there can be no consistent belief of anything.
+Hence, our thinking deists have not merely called in question the divine authority of the Scriptures-there they could not stop-but, on the same principles of doubt and uncertainty, have generally run into universal skepticism and atheism; yea, even to the nonsense of discrediting the testimony of their senses, and becoming absolute apostates from common sense, have made matter nothing, spirit nothing, religion nothing, virtue nothing, vice nothing.